-Being proactive and adaptable through your website portfolio is essential in 2022, you cannot narrow your web development in one direction, versatility and openness are key if you are looking to secure opportunities and make a name for yourself in the web development world.
+Being proactive and adaptable through your website portfolio is essential in the modern day, you cannot narrow your web development in one direction, versatility and openness are key if you are looking to secure opportunities and make a name for yourself in the web development world.

 EDGE Creative is a local digital marketing agency that supports our graduates in developing their skills to break into the industry, and this is their look into why you should look to keep an up-to-date and versatile website portfolio.

 EDGE Creative are a marketing agency based in Sutton Coldfield, providing businesses across the country with bespoke marketing services.
 They are a team of web developers, designers, content writers, SEO specialists and more who work together to help businesses be seen.

 They are passionate about innovation, imagination, and entrepreneurialism, and work hard to help people find and develop their career in marketing.
 They love to see people thrive in the workplace and enjoy what they do, and often take on apprentices, nurture those new to the industry, and develop them into experts across multiple fields within marketing.